Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Introduction

-In \cref{sec:reduction}, we further demonstrate the improvement potential of directly designing \sspi{}s by considering matroids which satisfy a natural partition property.
+\paragraph{Matroids} In \Cref{sec:reduction}, we further demonstrate the potential of directly designing \sspi{}s by considering matroids which satisfy a natural partition property.
 As we observe, many \oos{} policies for matroids rely on decomposing the given matroid into several {\em parallel} (in terms of feasibility) rank-$1$ instances, and then run an \oos~policy (in parallel) on each of these instances.
-Rather than using the $4$-competitive single-choice \oos{} policy of \cite{AzarKW14}, the same partitioning allows us to leverage the results of \cite{RubinsteinWW20}, which give a $2$-competitive policy for the \sspi~problem on rank-1 matroids.
-This allows us to improve the competitive guarantees for almost all the matroids considered in \cite{AzarKW14} by a factor of $2$.
+Rather than using the $4$-competitive single-choice \oos{} policy of \citet{AzarKW14}, the same partitioning allows us to leverage the results of \citet{RubinsteinWW20}, which give a $2$-competitive policy for the \sspi~problem on rank-1 matroids.
+This allows us to improve the competitive guarantees for almost all the matroids considered in \citet{AzarKW14} by a factor of $2$.

-\paragraph{Summary of our results and additional properties.}
+\paragraph{Summary of our results and additional properties}

-In \cref{table:main}, we outline our improved \sspi{}s and compare them to previous work.
+In \Cref{table:main}, we outline our improved \sspi{}s and compare them to previous work.
 As we have already mentioned, almost all existing \sspi{}s follow from the reduction to \oos{}, due to \cite{AzarKW14}, in combination with existing \oos{} policies (see \citep{DP08} for transversal matroid, \citep{KP09} for graphic matroid and bipartite matching with vertex arrivals, and \citep{Soto11} for co-graphic, low density, and column $k$-sparse linear matroids).

 We remark that (with the exception of budget-additive combinatorial auctions) all of our algorithms are \emph{ordinal} (also known as {\em comparison-based}), in the sense that they do not require accurate knowledge of the values of the random variables, but only the ability to compare any two of them.
-Further, we emphasize that our competitive guarantees hold against an {\em almighty fully-adaptive adversary} -- that is, an adversary who is a priori aware of \emph{all} sample/reward realizations, and can decide on the arrival order of the elements in an adaptive adversarial manner.
+Further, we emphasize that our competitive guarantees hold against an {\em almighty fully adaptive adversary} -- that is, an adversary who is a priori aware of \emph{all} sample/reward realizations and can decide on the arrival order of the elements in an adaptive adversarial manner.
+Finally, we highlight that our improved \sspi{}s can be used to provide truthful mechanisms with improved approximation guarantees compared to \citet{AzarKW14} for welfare and revenue maximization.\footnote{Note that, for the case of revenue maximization, and since our algorithms make use of all the available samples, an extra sample is needed to be used as {\em ``lazy reserves''} (see \citet{AzarKW14} for a definition and more details).}